How Milk Thistle for Dogs Protects the Liver

 Studies have shown that milk thistle can help prevent or lessen the impact of liver damage caused by medications (Pradhan & Girish, 2006).
 If your dog has been on medication, milk thistle can assist in expelling the harmful chemicals and toxins.

-Furthermore, milk thistle can aid the liver in removing heavy metal toxicity.
+Milk thistle can aid the liver in removing heavy metal toxicity.
 Therefore, milk thistle can be a beneficial supplement following vaccinations that include mercury (thimerosal) or aluminum (commonly, both).

 Milk Thistle For Allergies